erik1066/fast-csv/README.md

 };

 Stream content = GenerateStreamFromString(csvContent);

-ValidationResult result = validator.Validate(content: content, options: options);
+// Validate the file using the validator, and return the result to the caller ValidationResult result = validator.Validate(content: content, options: options);
 ```

 In other words, we read the raw JSON into memory and assign it to the `ValidationProfile` property of the `ValidationOptions` object.
 The validator will then use the profile to execute these content checks.

-Since `ValidationProfile` is optional and can be empty, leaving it empty will conduct basic RFC 4180 checks only and apply no content validation rules.
+> Since `ValidationProfile` is optional and can be empty, leaving it empty will conduct basic RFC 4180 checks only and apply no content validation rules.

 The added overhead of these profile-driven content checks can be significant in terms of performance when running the validator at scale.
 Use caution in applying these rules and only apply them when real-time content validation is required for the use case.